afiodorov/afiodorov.github.io/_posts/2017-12-14-first-derealization.md

 environment further.

 I am starting to not enjoy this. "-How do you feel?", I receive a message.
 "I don't know is my answer".
 Because I AM NOT HERE.
+I don't even know what feeling anything is like.
 However...
 I don't like the drug.
 Really don't like it.
 People talk about unity.
 Yes my body is indeed united with the room, but *I* have left *both*: the body and the room.
 I want my body back.
 I want to feel connected to the Earth again.
 This is turning into a nightmare.
 I realise that I've lost track of time.

 I start to feel cold.
 I put on woolen socks, turn the heating up, grabbing my top and my coat and a blanket.
 I curl up into a corner of a sofa.
 I really want